broadinstitute/cromwell/README.md

 }
 ```

-The JSON inputs can be left off if there's a file with the same name as the WDL file but with a `.json` extension.
-For example, this will assume that `3step.json` exists:
+The JSON inputs can be left off if there's a file with the same name as the WDL file but with a `.inputs` extension.
+For example, this will assume that `3step.inputs` exists:

 ```
 $ java -jar cromwell.jar run 3step.wdl